Efficient XML Interchange: History

 The World Wide Web Consortium (W3C) formed a working group to standardize on a format in March 2006.
 EXI was chosen as W3C's Binary XML format after an evaluation of various proposals that included Fast Infoset.
 The EXI format is derived from the AgileDelta Efficient XML format.

 EXI was adopted as a W3C recommendation by the W3C on 10 March 2011.
 A second edition was published in February 2014.

 In November 2016, the working group was renamed to "Efficient Extensible Interchange (EXI)" from "Efficient XML Interchange (EXI)" to reflect the broader scope of EXI applicability beyond XML to other data-description languages.

 Features

 An advantage of EXI over Fast Infoset is that EXI (optionally) uses more constraints from the XML schema.
 This can make the EXI data more compact; for example, if the XML schema specifies that elements named 'bar' may only exist within elements named 'foo', EXI can assign a shorter token to the 'bar' element, knowing that it doesn't have to share the same token space as elements that occur elsewhere in the document.
 The main disadvantage to utilizing such "schema-informed" compression is that, not only does the document require a schema, but the decoder needs a copy of the same schema that the encoder used.
+Nevertheless, even in schemaless mode, EXI delivers better data compression ratios than Fast Infoset while being more efficient in both processing time and memory usage.